Adnaanlegend/10-Projects-in-React3/README.md

+This is a series which i have started to make One Project/One Day.

+So this is just my Honest attempt at things.

+Live - Will be soon

+After I am 2 projects in - I'll start making the starting projects mobile responsive.
+As of now i only want to learn the core principles of React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.